 Everything felt like a weird dream.
 Four hours after midnight, I walked down the street next to Vivian.
-I wore my best black shoes, matching jeans, dark blue shirt and my leather jacket, which was still sprinkled in blood.
-She wore ankle-high leather boots on killer heels and a tight, black dress that looked like something one would wear on a luxurious ball.
+I wore my best black shoes, matching jeans, dark blue shirt, a black tie, and my leather jacket, which was still sprinkled in blood.
+She wore ankle-high leather boots on killer heels and a tight, black dress that looked like something one would wear to a luxurious ball.
 Her sapphire eyes shone on her perfectly clean face with milky white skin, and her hair flowed straight, darker than night.

 On her neck glistened a golden necklace embedded with sapphires that matched her earrings, rings, and bracelets.
 Each piece of her jewelry looked ridiculously expensive.